A Complete Dichotomy Rises from the Capture of Vanishing Signatures: Preliminaries

 \subsection{Realization}

 One basic notion used throughout the paper is realization.
 We say a signature $f$ is \emph{realizable} or \emph{constructible} from a signature set $\mathcal{F}$ if there is a gadget with some dangling edges such that each vertex is assigned a signature from $\mathcal{F}$, and the resulting graph, when viewed as a black-box signature with inputs on the dangling edges, is exactly $f$.
-If $f$ is realizable from a set $\mathcal{F}$, then we can freely add $f$ into $\mathcal{F}$ preserving the complexity.
+We will only construct polynomial-sized gadget in this paper.
+Hence if $f$ is realizable from a set $\mathcal{F}$, then we can freely add $f$ into $\mathcal{F}$ while preserving the complexity.